meluso/cscs530_jmeluso/hw04/jmeluso_hw04.md

 _Short overview of the key processes and/or relationships you are interested in using your model to explore.
 Will likely be something regarding emergent behavior that arises from individual interactions_

+This model will simulate the micro-level process of communication wherein individuals will receive requests for information and with some probability provide either the requested piece of information or a different piece of information.
+The model will then aggregate those micro-level decisions by representing those decisions as summed elements of a larger design process.
+At the system-level, I'm curious to see whether there are any phenomena associated with varying probabilities of communicative effectiveness and how they affect system performance, both absolute and variability.

+#### 1.3.1.
+Micro-level Processes

-I'm interested in exploring the spread of design estimate uncertainty resulting from system miscommunication and reduction in system performance consequential to
+The micro-level processes of this model will be those of decision making within an agent and how the agent exchanges information with other agents.
+Agents will have a reporting structure through which they will receive requests for information.
+When they receive a request for information, the agent will have a (parameter-determined and -swept) probability of interpreting the request in one of two possible formsI'm interested in exploring the spread of design estimate uncertainty resulting from system miscommunication and reduction in system performance consequential to

+#### 1.3.2.
+Macro-level Dynamics

 ## 2. Model Outline
 ****